jmscslgroup/strym/README.md

 __A python package for real-time CAN data logging and visualization tool to work with USB-CAN Interface.__

-__Strym__ is a python package that provides APIs to interface with COMMA.AI panda to log data and visualize them in real-time.
+__Strym__ is a python package that provides APIs to interface with COMMA.AI panda for logging data, analysis and visualization in real-time.
 There are two kinds of functionality that __Strym__ provides:

 1. Real-time visualization of CAN data through comma.ai Panda and Giraffe connector.
 2. Offline analysis and visualization of CAN Data from a CSV Formatted file.